GovReady/GovReady.github.io/listings/dkan4.md

 quick_assessment:

   # OK to use as part of an internal-to-government service?
-  - name: GovReady Internal
+  - name: Internal?
     value: true

   # OK to use as part of a public facing service?
-  - name: GovReady External
+  - name: Public?
     value: true

   # Actively being used by federal agency?